TobiasPSP/doneland_sources/Tools/README.md

 ## Creating Great Schematics

-For example, I use the free *KiCAD* software to draw schematics.
-Unfortunately, the only way of exporting available it to "plot" the schematics page to *SVG* vector image.
+Here is an example: I use the free *KiCAD* software to draw schematics (so *KiCad* definitely is a mention in my *software* category).
+While *KiCAD* is an excellent software for doing schematics, once you want to *export* them to file, there are severe limitations: all you can do is "plot" the entire schematics page to *SVG* vector image.

-On my website, I prefer more predictable *PNG* images.
-So I created a *PowerShell* module with the tools to take the *svg* file created by *KiCAD*, *crop* the excessive whitespace and replace it by a margin, and then convert the *svg* file to a hi-res *PNG*.
+If you just want a hi-res *png* schematics image file, a lot of post-processing steps are needed.
+I automated them with the help of *PowerShell* and created a *PowerShell* module with all the necessary commands to *crop* the excessive whitespace, replace it by a margin, optionally add a solid color background, and then convert the *svg* file to a hi-res *PNG*.

-As you see, the tools in this section may not exclusively be related to electronics.
-I organized my tools in categories for easy discovery.
-Check out the left sidebar.

 <sup><sub>*(article:802658022319242618)*</sub></sup>